-We detected 6,197 customers using Cisco Duo, 105 companies that churned or ended their trial, and 198 customers with estimated renewals in the next 3 months.
-The most common industry is Hospitals and Health Care (7%) and the most common company size is 51-200 employees (35%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We detected 15,489 companies using Cisco Duo and 248 customers with upcoming renewal in the next 3 months.
+The most common industry is IT Services and IT Consulting (7%) and the most common company size is 51-200 employees (31%).
+We find new customers by monitoring new entries and modifications to company DNS records.

-Source: Analysis of 100 job postings that mention Cisco Duo
+Source: Analysis of job postings that mention Cisco Duo (using the Bloomberry Jobs API)

 Job titles that mention Cisco Duo